Fashion icon and artist Gloria Vanderbilt dies at 95

 Under her GV Ltd. brand, she'd go on to sell millions of pairs of jeans bearing her trademark swan logo.

-"If you were around in early 1980s it was pretty hard to miss the jeans she helped create, but that was her public face -- the one she learned to hide behind as a child," Cooper said.
-"Her private self, her real self -- that was more fascinating and more lovely than anything she showed the public.
+'If you were around in early 1980s it was pretty hard to miss the jeans she helped create, but that was her public face -- the one she learned to hide behind as a child,' Anderson Cooper said.
+'Her private self, her real self -- that was more fascinating and more lovely than anything she showed the public.

 Related Content